Rose1917/ocaml-meta/readme.md

 #### how to start
 make
 #### copyright declaration
-* the matrix operation with c is developed by huxin
+* the matrix operation acceleration with c and cuda is developed by huxin of NUAA
-* re-implement the meta-operator by jittor of qinghua
+* re-implement the meta-operator by jittor of Tsinghua university